 The third sequel is a scare too far, but there’s still gimmicky fun to be had.

 The movie works best during its extensive flashback sequences that explore Elise’s troubled teenhood, a time when she grappled with budding sensitivities and an abusive dad.
 When she runs away from home (young Hana Hayes is terrific in these scenes), you get a whiff of the film that might have been, one closer in spirit to domestic tragedy.
-But there are creepy monsters with keys for fingers to bring into the plot.
-Hard-core fans get the loud noises they came for, but true fear vaporizes.
+However, there are creepy monsters with keys for fingers to bring into the plot.
+Hardcore fans get the loud noises they came for, but true fear vaporises.

 Cast and crew